 Almost completely destroyed by the Nazis in World War II (still referred to in the former Soviet republics as the ‘Great Patriotic War’), Stalin ordered Minsk to be rebuilt after the conflict ended in a manner that would stand as a testament to the rest of the world of the might, resilience and ingenuity of Soviet communism.
 As such, it remains the best example of post-war Soviet urban planning on a grand scale (and the only one of the western Soviet republics’ capital cities largely untainted, for now, by Western commercialism, though the balance is tipping ever more quickly).
 Herein lies its appeal and idiosyncrasy, for after a short while here you begin to realise that it is unlike any other capital city that you have visited before.

-And, with the announcement of a new 30-day visa-regime for visitors to the capital, there has never been a better time to visit.
+And, with the announcement of a new 30-day visa-free regime for visitors to the capital, there has never been a better time to visit.
 Here's what we think you shouldn't miss on a short break to the city.